-As indicated earlier, approximately 30 percent of the RFUR projects assessed in RFU Report No. 22 were directed biogas projects that lacked sufficient information upon which to assess compliance.
+As indicated earlier, approximately 32 percent of the RFUR projects assessed in RFU Report No. 23 were directed biogas projects that lacked sufficient information upon which to assess compliance.
 Historically, compliance determinations for directed biogas projects have been constrained by a lack of established protocols, errors and omissions in biogas documentation, and pre-established methods for resolving discrepancies in said documentation.
 The PAs have made significant progress in resolving these issues by establishing clear protocols that govern the process for auditing SGIP directed biogas procurement.
 Having said that, we find that the timely delivery of directed biogas documentation from the relevant parties to the evaluation contractor remains a weak link in the process.
-To resolve these issues, we recommend that the directed biogas audit protocols be expanded to include timeframes for expeditious delivery of the data and documentation needed to make compliance findings.
-The established timeframes should provide clear and specific deadlines for each of the parties involved in providing the necessary information and be based on deadlines associated with filing of the draft and final RFU reports.
+We recommend the continued development of clear and specific deadlines for each of the parties involved in providing the necessary information.